ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

        git fetch origin main
        git rebase origin/main

-    If you encounter any issues when running the preceding command, solve them before continuing with the release.
+    If you encounter any issues when running the preceding commands, solve them before continuing with the release.
 Ensure that your style, tests, and documentation checks are passing too.

-    Create a new branch for the version you want to release with this command:
+    Create a new branch for the version that you want to release with this command:

     .. code-block:: text